 Your senior portrait is likely to be the last solo portrait you have of yourself for many years.
 Once you graduate from high school, you stop having your picture taken each year at school, you aren't being photographed by your mom and dad with their cameras or phones, and hopefully you don't consider a selfie at a concert to be a portrait.
 Right now, when your parents are investing in your senior portraits, why not consider making them as original and special as possible?

 You probably know where half the photos in your yearbook were taken: a popular park, neighborhood, or a familiar studio setting.
 If you are going for a unique look in your senior pictures, consider working in a unique location that is less familiar or cliché for senior portraits.
 Ask your senior portrait photographer to recommend locations that are rarely used in senior pictures, or perhaps she/he has a new location that they would like to try out.
-Photographers tend to pay attention to new and interesting locations for photos and would probably be very excited to work in a new and untried location.
-Avoid the most popular spots and try something new.
+Photographers tend to pay attention to new and interesting locations for photos and would probably be very excited to work an untried location.
+Avoid the most popular spots and try something different.

 Take a risk and do something unexpected in your senior photos.
 Bring your robot, soldering gun, and goggles.
 Show off your flute or your fencing whites at the mall.
 Walk in the rain, leap in a lake, jump your bike over your photographer.
 Props can help tell the story of your extracurriculars and include your personality in your senior pictures.
 Let go of the “pretty picture” and enjoy the energy of the unexpected.

 Working with a photographer who is comfortable in the water, you can create fun and unique senior pictures that bring fine art to your photos.
 The ethereal, floating look of images underwater, the casts of blue in most pools, the unconventional poses that can be achieved in water will give you a series of incredible senior pictures that few others will have at your school.